top of page

 Travel Time: ~40 mins (by train)

-Bologna was one of those cities that was so close that I continued to tell myself I would go, and then I never got around to it.
+Bologna was one of those cities where it's so close that you tell yourself you'll go eventually, and then you never get around to it.

 I regret having not visited this city, as I've heard it's remarkable.
-If you have the time, don't miss out on Bologna as I did, and eat some bolognese for my sake!
+If you have the time, don't miss out on Bologna like I did, and try some bolognese while you're there (for my sake)!

 Summary